ForresGeek/CamperRepo/index.md

 + MOT till June 2022
 + Full service history with [GLM Motors](https://www.glmmotors.net/) in Elgin

 This model of Crafter is effectivley a Mercedes Sprinter with a VW engine.
-It shares **MOST** pasrts with a Sprinter of the same age.
-I bhought many of the parts for this conversion from Mercedes commercials in Nairn.
+It shares **MOST** parts with a Sprinter of the same age.
+I bought many of the parts for this conversion from Mercedes commercials in Nairn.

 ## Camper

-This camper was my project in 2014-2015, professionally converted bt Neil @ Happy Highland Campervans in Inverness.
+This camper was my project in 2014-2015, professionally converted by Neil @ Happy Highland Campervans in Inverness.

 As a vehicle, it's the same length as a VW T5.
 It's based on the Crafter so it's a bit boxier, and there's more room internally (e.g. wider bed at 1.3m)

 No-expense was spared during the creation of this van, but I'm not using it as much as I once did, so I'm selling this to help fund my next project.

+This is the *LOW ROOF* - Me & the misssus are vertically challenged, so not a problem for us...
+If you're 6-foot-6 this is probably not the camper you're looking for.

-Vehicle as very recent MOT, amd will be serviced before sale.
+Vehicle has very recent MOT, and will be serviced, and fully valeted before sale.

 Van is registered with DVLA as _Motorcaravan_ therefore _CAR_ speed limits.